flancia-coop/doc.anagora.org/social-coop-oc.md

 =======================================================
 ## $NEXT 2026-03-26 1500 UTC
-Attendees: Caitlin, Prestn (PJ), Ammar
+Attendees: Caitlin, Preston (PJ), Ammar

 ### Agenda

 - Check ins
-    - Fighting health issues (feeling cofident)!
+    - Fighting health issues (feeling confident)!
     - Struggling with world news.
     - Feeling good at the moment but frustrated with world leaders.
     - Looks like war news are causing low energy over all.
+- Consent for agenda
 - Budget - ready for approval?
     -
 - Updates from WGs